A Guide into Amazon Product Description Writing

 Remember, you don’t want just to sell a product.
 We are in the trust economy where reviews can make or break your brand.

 Telling your customers that product A does X, Y, and Z is easy.
-However, they will test for all aspects of X, Y, and Z. It is not because they don’t trust you, but because people buy products for various reasons.
+However, they will test for all aspects of X, Y, and Z. It is not because they don’t trust you, but because we buy products for various reasons.

 Person one will buy it because of X and Y features.
 Person two will buy it for feature Z only.
 The combinations can be up to 7 for a product that has only three functions.